-pH and conductivity will be measured directly and recorded using an ion selective electrode method.
+pH and conductivity will be measured directly using a handheld sonde.

-Alkalinity, total and dissolved phosphorus, total nitrogen, total suspended solids, chloride, and metals (Ca, Mg, Na, K) will be analyzed from composite samples.
+Alkalinity, total and dissolved phosphorus, total nitrogen, total suspended solids, chloride, non-purgeable dissolved organic carbon and metals (Ca, Mg, Na, K) will be analyzed from composite samples.
 Samplers will be lowered to the bottom of the water column and slowly raised so as to collect a composite bottom-to-top sample.
 This procedure will be performed at 3 points across the stream on wider rivers, or at the centroid of flow on narrower ones.
 The collected samples will be composited into a single sample for chemical analysis.